Inspiring Scandinavian Kitchen Design Ideas

 Use tile to create visual interest | liloon/Shutterstock

-Large table and plenty of chairs
+Large tables and plenty of chairs

 Create a seating area by adding a large table and plenty of chairs.
 This creates a space for family and friends to gather and enjoy meals together.
-Alternatively, you can use turn your kitchen island into a seating area to create a more intimate eating area.

 Table for family gatherings